Utah-Math-Data-Science/SCHull4Science/README.md

 ## Experiments
+We follow the section 3.4 in [SCHull paper](https://openreview.net/pdf?id=OIvg3MqWX2) to integrate the SCHull graph into the baseline models.
 The experimental codes are organized as:
 ```bash
 ├── SCHull4Science
 │       │